jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 Deployment | The factory visit was the culmination of all the work, where we could see how the molding process was done Conclusions | The afternoon of the last day we discussed the future of the solution and made the cost calculations of the deployment in the whole factory

+### Solutions built during the Hackfest ###

+We had a very aspiring agenda, but we managed all the work in a Kanban Board, where we pivoted quickly when we detected any stopper or new scenario, so the solutions we built were not exactly what we defined at the beginning, but were much more adjusted to the project needs.
+So, the results of the Hackfest were:

+* A Windows Service connected to IoT Hub to gather and compress *CSV* documents and other direct sensor information
+* A command line simulator, used to test the full solution without having to deploy it inside a running machine
+* Two azure functions: one for decompressing the files and another one to extract the characteristics from the curves
+* A Stream Analytics query, to join all the data from the different files, do the last data preparation steps and ask the Azure ML model
+* A Machine Learning model, fed with all the historical data and retrained with new data when needed
+*

 ![PowerBI Dashboard][PowerBIDashboard]